CLOSE SEARCH

 worked alongside other individuals who allegedly orchestrated and controlled the scheme.

-Our client strongly denied any knowledge or knowing participation in a fraud.
+R strongly denied any knowledge or knowing participation in a fraud.

 His case was that he had an honest and genuine belief in the legitimacy of the renewable energy scheme and that he promoted it in good faith.
 This was central to his defence.
-Unlike cases where some defendants are shown to have known the scheme was fraudulent from the outset, our client had received promotional and business documentation presenting the investment project as a credible, regulated investment opportunity; materials from those above him in the structure which appeared professional and substantiated cemented his belief of this being a legitimate scheme.
+Unlike cases where some defendants are shown to have known the scheme was fraudulent from the outset, R had received promotional and business documentation presenting the investment project as a credible, regulated investment opportunity; materials from those above him in the structure which appeared professional and substantiated cemented his belief of this being a legitimate scheme.

 He had no knowledge of the full structure of the operation or the identities and roles of all of those in charge within the organisation